 HOW TO APPLY

-Should you be an interested applicant looking for a sponsor, please provide a short (max 500 word) summary of your career to date, including details on your research experience and the proposed project to Susie Gray (ISSF@imperial.ac.uk) by 12.00 on 16 January 2017.
+Should you be an interested applicant looking for a sponsor, please provide a short (max 500 word) summary of your career to date, including details on your research experience and the proposed project to Steve McAteer (ISSF@imperial.ac.uk) by 12.00 on 15 January 2018.
 We cannot guarantee that all interested applicants will be matched with an overseas sponsor.

-To apply, please complete the Global Health Fellowship application form and submit it to Susie Gray (ISSF@imperial.ac.uk) before 12.00 on 6 March 2017.
+To apply, please complete the Global Health Fellowship application form and submit it to Steve McAteer (ISSF@imperial.ac.uk) before 12.00 on 26 February 2018.
 Please read the Global Health Fellowship guidelines for further information on eligibility and the application process.

 Daphne Jackson Trust Fellowships